 The Dietary Fats and Cardiovascular Disease Advisory conducted a review of data regarding saturated fat.
 They showed that in 7 out of 7 controlled trials coconut increased LDL.

 The researchers found no difference between coconut oil and different oils high in fat, such as palm oil, beef fat, and butter.
 They also found that coconut oil is 82% saturated fat while butter is 63%, pork lard is 39%, and beef fat is 50%.

 These findings are proving that coconut oil is not heart healthy, but quite dangerous if eaten regularly.
 The AHA stated,”Because coconut oil increases LDL cholesterol, a cause of CVD [cardiovascular disease], and has no known offsetting favorable effects, we advise against the use of coconut oil.”

-The lead author of the study, Frank Sacks, is confused and surprised at how coconut oil was ever considered healthy because it is almost 100% fat.
+The lead author of the study, Frank Sacks, is confused and surprised at how many considered coconut oil healthy because it is almost 100% fat.
 He thinks it may be because of certain studies claiming its weight loss properties.

-Her research, however, was based on “designer oil” that contained 100% MCTs.
+She based her research on “designer oil” that contained 100% MCTs.
 Common coconut oil found in stores only contains about 13%-15% MCTs.
 Dr. St-Onge published additional studies showing that lower amounts of MCTs do not help with weight loss.
 Unfortunately, those studies didn’t gain such popularity.

-Dr. Sacks recommends sticking to olive oil or vegetable oil for foods, but coconut oil can still be used for your skin or hair.
+Dr. Sacks recommends sticking to olive oil or vegetable oil for foods, but coconut oil is great for your skin or hair.